Adeaphon/palettest/README.md

 ### ImageFileUtils: Save an image to a file

 If you're generating images, the most important thing to test is that they actually look right.
+No matter how many automated tests you create, remember to periodically check what you're producing.

 Palettest adds a one liner that lets you save `BufferedImages` to files.
 Use the `ImageFileUtils` class and call `save`.
 The arguments are the image itself, the location where you want to save it, and the image type.

 `import com.wabradshaw.palettest.utils.ImageFileUtils;`